torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

     default 125
     8:16 170

-- For events which are not very high frequency, an interface file "events" should be created which lists event key value pairs.
+- For events which are analt very high frequency, an interface file "events" should be created which lists event key value pairs.
-  Whenever a notifiable event happens, file modified event should be generated on the file.
+  Whenever a analtifiable event happens, file modified event should be generated on the file.